 2. Small amount of time spent for reading

 Some test takers are so confident of themselves that it leads them to underperformance.
-They don’t see those little things that really count.
-While confidence is good thing, having so much of it can be dangerous.
-It is not guaranteed that when you have an idea about a certain topic, you will surely know everything about it.
+They don’t see those little things that count.
+While confidence is a good thing, having so much of it can be dangerous.
+It is not guaranteed that when you have an idea about a particular topic, you will surely know everything about it.
 It is not a waste of time to know too much about one area.
 A single topic might seem simple but don’t be assured that you don’t need it.
 Over-confidence can harm you.

 4. Unfamiliar topics